How to work from home (without impacting productivity)

 Get out of the house

-Return to the real world at least once a week even if it’s just for a coffee with friends, FaceTime with colleagues or dropping into the office.
-Chatting with the postie does not count.
+Return to the real world at least once a week even if it’s just to go for a walk to the park or to the supermarket.
+Hanging out the washing doesn't count.